elpinal/types-hs/README.md

 - Wouter Swierstra.
 Data types à la carte. _Journal of Functional Programming_, 18: 423–436.
 Cambridge University Press, 2008.
 - Philip Wadler and Stephen Blott.
 How to Make ad-hoc Polymorphism Less ad-hoc.
 Conference Record of the Sixteenth Annual ACM Symposium on Principles of Programming Languages, Austin, Texas, USA, January 11-13, 1989, ACM Press, pp. 60–76.
 - Mark P. Jones.
 A theory of qualified types.
 European Symposium on Programming, Rennes, France, Springer-Verlag Lecture Notes in Computer Science, 582, February 1992.
+- Jacques Garrigue and Hassan Aït-Kaci.
+The typed polymorphic label-selective lambda-calculus.
+In Proc. of the 21st ACM Symposium on Principles of Programming Languages, pages 35-47, 1994.